device42/device42-docs/docs/auto-discovery/storage-arrays-autodiscovery/index.md

 [See Dell/EMC Autodiscovery](auto-discovery/storage-arrays-autodiscovery/dell-emc-autodiscovery.md) for more information about the following storage arrays:

 - Dell Compellent
+- Dell PowerStore
-- VNX or VMAX using EMC SMIS Providor
+- VNX or VMAX using EMC SMIS Provider
 - EMC Data Domain
-- EMC Unity
 - EMC Unity
 - Isilon